 Scenario Deal and No Deal Brexit

 The signed agreement will come into force as soon as the Swiss/EU agreements cease to apply to relations between Switzerland and the UK.
-If the Brexit transition period begins as planned on 30 March, the Swiss/EU agreements will continue to apply between Switzerland and the UK.
+If the Brexit transition period begins as planned after the UK's withdrawal, the Swiss/EU agreements will continue to apply between Switzerland and the UK.
 In this scenario, the agreement will serve as a basis for economic and trade relations between the two parties after the end of the transition period.

-Should the United Kingdom leave the EU on 29 March without a deal, the agreement will come into effect on a provisional basis from 30 March 2019.
-See also the "Zirkular" published by the Federal Customs Administration (available in German and French).
+Should the United Kingdom leave the EU without a deal, the agreement will come into effect on a provisional basis from the date with the withdrawal.
+See also the "Zirkular" and the "Information letter" published by the Federal Customs Administration (available in German and French).

 Current status of EU and UK negotiations